 The executives' employment agreements and certain of the plans and programs that executives participate in require the Company to pay compensation to the executives if their employment terminates in certain circumstances.
-The estimated amount of compensation and benefits that would be payable to the named executives following termination of their employment, including amounts already vested, is stated in the tables below.
-The information in the tables assumes a termination date of January 29, 2011.
+The estimated amount of compensation, benefits, and vesting of restricted stock ("RS"), restricted stock units ("RSUs"), and stock options ("Options") that may be payable to the named executives following termination of their employment, including amounts already vested, is stated in the tables below.
+Other than with regard to Ronald Halls who retired on July 31, 2011, the information in the tables assumes a termination date of January 28, 2012.